kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

 #### 1.2.1 Structured K-V

-- Capability
-  - Structured K-V meets the minimum data declaration requirements (int, string, list, dict, etc.).
-  - Declarative API meets the development demands of X as Data with the rapid development and application of cloud native technology.
-  - Machine-readable and writable, human-readable.
+Structured K-V meets the minimum data declaration requirements (int, string, list, dict, etc.).
+Declarative API meets the development demands of X as Data with the rapid development and application of cloud native technology.
+Machine-readable and writable, human-readable.

 - Pros.
   - Simple syntax, easy to write and read.
   - Rich multilingual APIs.